RatJuggler/my-production-docker-build/README.md

     docker image pull johnchase/golden-nginx:linux-arm

-    docker manifest create johnchase/golden-nginx johnchase/golden-nginx:linux-amd64 johnchase/golden-nginx:linux-arm
+    docker manifest create johnchase/golden-nginx:latest johnchase/golden-nginx:linux-amd64 johnchase/golden-nginx:linux-arm

-    docker manifest push johnchase/golden-nginx
+    docker manifest push --purge johnchase/golden-nginx:latest

+The `--purge` parameter removes the local version of the manifest after pushing.
+When the images are updated the manifest can then be updated by recreating and re-pushing it.

-Docker hub now shows *johnchase/golden-nginx:latest* as being a multi-architecture image.
+Looking in Docker hub it then shows *johnchase/golden-nginx:latest* as being a multi-architecture image.

 ### Deployed Result

-When everything is built and deployed the result should look something like this (ignoring replicas):
+When everything is built and deployed the result should look something like this (ignoring any replicas):

 ![Image of Architecture](https://github.com/RatJuggler/my-production-docker-build/blob/main/deployed-result.jpg)